 Specifying the new preset name is mandatory.
-If not, the DB6000-STC will not assign a name and the newly created preset will be saved as U7: -empty- (for example).
+If not, the DB6410 will not assign a name and the newly created preset will be saved as U10: DANCE (for example, if a factory preset is used as a basis) or U7: -empty- (if user preset is used as a basis).